-The ICAEW reported that the vacancies for accountancy and finance related positions had shot up by 41%.
+The ICAEW reported that the vacancies for accountancy and finance-related positions had shot up by 41%.
 This has resulted in a sharp hike in salaries extended by organisations in an effort to retain talent.
-Effectively, this means that organisations that have been unable to attract the right talent or are grossly under staffed in accounting and finance departments will increasingly look at outsourcing to meet the demand.
+Effectively, this means that organizations that have been unable to attract the right talent or are grossly understaffed in accounting and finance departments will increasingly look at outsourcing to meet the demand.

 #2 The era of data security and regulations

 Accounting services that are not compliant with the UK’s Data Protection Act or EU’s GDPR are bound to bite the dust.
 This is the era where regulations will begin to be strictly enforced and a string of sensational data leaks have spurred governments into action.
 All service providers in accounting and finance need to have robust security practices and processes in place.
 And this needs to be in compliance with regulations for it to matter.

 #3 Brexit will see the exit of a large number of practicing accountants

 Brexit will result in the exit of a large number of EU nationals employed in accounting and financial services.
 This exit will be compounded by problems of policies which will make it extremely difficult for businesses to retain the personnel.
 To put this into perspective, London employs almost 200,000 nationals from EU nations in this sector, and a sudden exodus will make it necessary for businesses to have alternative arrangements in place.

 As technology slowly wades into all areas of operations, accounting services are no exception.
 Accounting services need to take a leaf from the success of Fintech in delivering solutions to investors.
 Accounting services which is a mix of compliance, management of routine expenses, financial and strategic planning will benefit immensely from the spectacular advances in the three As of technology – Analytics, AI and Automation.